hydr0nium/howtogit.info/content/_index.md

 ```

 ### How do I download a repo from GitHub / GitLab? [🔗](https://howtogit.info/#how-do-i-download-a-repo-from-github-gitlab-link)
-You can either just clone the repo from GitHub / GitLab which automatically connects the local and remote repo together.
+You can just clone the repo from GitHub / GitLab which automatically connects the local and remote repo together.
 On GitHub you can do this with the blue 'Code' button.
 Then choose SSH or HTTPS (with HTTPS you can only pull but not push any changes).
 Note that SSH requires a ssh-key to be setup.
 ```bash
 git clone https://github.com/someuser/somerepo.git # Clone the repo to your local PC
 ```

 ### How do I add my local repo to the remote repo? [🔗](https://howtogit.info/#how-do-i-add-my-local-repo-to-the-remote-repo-link)
 If you created a local and a remote repo and you need to connect them you can follow the GitHub / GitLab instruction that are shown on the remote repo.
-For more information you can checkout [this](https://docs.github.com/en/get-started/git-basics/managing-remote-repositories-link)
+For more information you can look at [this](https://docs.github.com/en/get-started/git-basics/managing-remote-repositories-link).

-### How do I add a ssh-key? [🔗](https://howtogit.info/#how-do-i-add-a-ssh-key-link)
+### How do I add an ssh-key? [🔗](https://howtogit.info/#how-do-i-add-a-ssh-key-link)
 A ssh-key is a way to tell the remote server like GitHub or GitLab who you are.
 It uses something which is called public key cryptography.
 The setup varies from site to site and as such GitHub will be used as an example here.